closedToday at the Collection Centre

-André Holenstein (Member, Professor at the University of Bern), Ladina Heimgartner* (Vice-President, Director of Radiotelevisiun Svizra Rumantscha and Deputy Director General of the Swiss Broadcasting Corporation (SRG)), Stefano Stoll (Member, Director of Festival Images and exhibition curator), Tim Guldimann (President, political scientist, diplomat and politician), Fulvio Pelli* (Member, lawyer and notary public), Sonia Abun-Nasr (Director of the Vadiana Cantonal Library in St. Gallen), Marie-France Meylan Krause (Member, Director of the BIBEL+ORIENT Museum at the University of Fribourg), Sandrine Giroud* (Member, lawyer and Director of the Art Law Foundation in Geneva).
+André Holenstein (Member, Professor at the University of Bern), Ladina Heimgartner* (Vice-President, Head of Corporate Center Ringier AG, Member of the Group Executive Board), Stefano Stoll (Member, Director of Festival Images and exhibition curator), Tim Guldimann (President, political scientist, diplomat and politician), Fulvio Pelli* (Member, lawyer and notary public), Sonia Abun-Nasr (Director of the Vadiana Cantonal Library in St. Gallen), Marie-France Meylan Krause (Member, Director of the BIBEL+ORIENT Museum at the University of Fribourg), Sandrine Giroud* (Member, lawyer and Director of the Art Law Foundation in Geneva).

 *Members of the Finance Committee